Learning at Princeton

 The Writing Center

-At the risk of repetition, we want to urge you as strongly as we can to seek help — academic or personal — whenever you may need it.
+At the risk of repetition, we want to urge you as strongly as we can to seek support -- academic or personal -- whenever you may need it.
 In your four years here you are likely to have some difficult moments.
 You will deal with many of them yourself, possibly with the help of your friends, but you should remember at all times that there are many people at Princeton who are able and willing to help you.